adandamudi/hlast/README.md

 bash gt-propagate.sh [codebase [filename [version [gt-propagate-args]]]]
 ```

+Finally, run `gt-outputs.sh` with no arguments to replicate the saved outputs.

 ## Testing
 Pass in two different directories with the same filenames, and the test harness will compare their log outputs:
 ```